Welcome to www.thaicitizenship.com! The website about how you can live in Thailand permanently as a Thai citizen.

 I’m a dual Thai/Australian citizen.
 I was born and grew up in Australia, but I’ve been living and working in Thailand permanently since the early 2000’s.
-Before that I spent quite a bit of time in the 1990’s studying, working and travelling around Thailand while still living in Australia.

 Today, I live in Bangkok and run my own government affairs and corporate advisory firm, CLC Asia.
 I’m married, have three kids, and am quite active as an elected director of the Australian-Thai Chamber of Commerce (‘Austcham’) since 2014.